Skip to content

 4. Restart Chatto

-Voice calls will be available immediately.
-A phone icon appears in every room header when LiveKit is configured.
+Calls will be available immediately.
+Call controls appear in room headers when LiveKit is configured.

 • Network: Users connect directly to the LiveKit server from their browsers.
-Make sure your LiveKit instance is reachable from the public internet (or your private network, for internal deployments).
+Make sure your LiveKit server is reachable from the public internet (or your private network, for internal deployments).

 • TURN/STUN: LiveKit includes a built-in TURN server for NAT traversal.
 For restrictive networks, you may need to configure it to listen on port 443.

-• Scaling: A single LiveKit server handles hundreds of concurrent audio-only participants.
+• Scaling: A single LiveKit server handles hundreds of concurrent participants for typical small deployments.
 For larger deployments, LiveKit supports multi-node clustering with Redis.

 • API Secret: Keep your API secret confidential.
 It’s used to sign JWT tokens and should never be exposed to clients.